BYUIDSS/leadership_guide/README.md

 - Welcome students to society every week.
 - Along with VP of Projects, be able to advise students on which project to join.
 - Along with VP of Outreach, promote DSS by attending/speaking at University Events, hosting booths, and answering student questions.
-- Pass along any news/announcments to VP of communications for the newsletter.
+- Pass along any news/announcments to VP of Communication for the newsletter.

 ## Vice President of Projects